ShinHJP/Project-13/README.md

     168.61.182.23

 Machines within the network can only be accessed by SSH from the Jump-Box VM.
-- Which machine did you allow to access your ELK VM?
+- TOTOTOT: Which machine did you allow to access your ELK VM?
 What was its IP address?
     Jump-Box can access the ELK-SERVER private IP is 10.2.0.4

 A summary of the access policies in place can be found in the table below.